Houseme User Guide

 - Upload photos if you have them available

-- Preview your listing, then make additional changes, or submit for review.
+- Preview your listing, then make additional changes if needed, and submit for review.

-- Listings and reviewed and approved within three business days.
+- Listings are reviewed and approved within three business days.

 Please note: We do not provide accommodation providers with advice on current rental market rates.
 If you would like some guidance with what to charge, please visit the Houseme site or other real estate web pages for comparable property prices.